What is Care to Change?

 The Care to Change video competition supports United Way’s efforts to shed a light on these important issues, whilst inspiring people to give, volunteer and act to help their fellow citizens.

-Care to Change is broken down into three categories for 2013/14 as follows:
+Care to Change was broken down into three categories for 2013/14 as follows:

 - Youth – age 0-19